karldoenitz/karldoenitz.github.io/TigoOld/md/documentation.md

     - [func ParseJsonToInstance](#ParseJsonToInstance)
     - [func ValidateInstance](#ValidateInstance)
 # Tigo.TigoWeb<a name="TigoWeb"></a>
-TigoWeb is the core part of Tigo framework, it contains Handler,URLpattern and Application.
+TigoWeb is the core part of TigoOld framework, it contains Handler,URLpattern and Application.
 ## type BaseHandler<a name="BaseHandler"></a>
 ```go
 type BaseHandler struct {